astral-sh/rye/docs/philosophy.md

 * **Allow resolving across markers:** most resolvers in the Python ecosystem today can only resolve for the current interpreter and platform (eg: pip, pip-tools).
 This means it cannot create a resolution that is equally valid for a different platform.
-In parts this is a problem because of how environment markers in Python are defined.
+In part this is a problem because of how environment markers in Python are defined.
 They allow a level of expressiveness that cannot be reflected by most tools, however a subset could be supported.